Duck confit

 Duck confit (confit de canard /fr/) is a French dish made with whole duck.
-In Gascony, according to the families perpetuating the tradition of duck confit, all the pieces of duck are used to produce the dish.
+In Gascony, according to the families perpetuating the tradition, all of the duck is used to produce the dish.
 Each part can have a specific destination in traditional cooking, the neck being used for example in an invigorating soup, the garbure.
 Duck confit is also a traditional ingredient in many versions of cassoulet.

 Traditional preparation

 While it is made across France, it is seen as a specialty of Gascony.
-The confit is prepared in a centuries-old process of preservation that consists of salt curing a piece of meat (generally goose, duck, or pork) and then cooking it in its own fat.
+The confit is prepared in a centuries-old process of preservation that consists of salt curing a piece of meat (generally goose, duck, or pork) and then cooking it in its fat.